-21. TIME OFF FOR PUBLIC DUTIES POLICY
+23. TIME OFF FOR PUBLIC DUTIES POLICY

-We wish to enable employees to perform any public duties that they may be committed to undertake and so will give them time off to do so where it does not conflict with the operational needs of our business according to the applicable law.
+We wish to enable employees to perform any public duties, including jury service, that they may be committed to undertake and so will give them time off to do so where it does not conflict with the operational needs of our business according to the applicable law.
 We are not legally obliged to grant paid leave for these purposes.

-22. HEALTH AND SAFETY POLICY
+24. HEALTH AND SAFETY POLICY